dkaminskiy/slack-webapi-ansible-module/README.md

 The C(slack) module sends notifications to U(http://slack.com) via the Slack Web API interface
       Module based on slack module by Ramon de la Fuente (@ramondelafuente), but uses the Slack Web API instead of the Incoming WebHook integration.
-Main goals is to get proper JSON responce from Slack server and use 'chat.update' Slack API method.
+Main goals are to get proper JSON responce from Slack server and use 'chat.update' Slack API method.

 ## Add a module locally